microsoft/atlas-design/site/src/components/segmented-controls.md

 ## Segmented Control with footer Next/Prev

 Removing the next and previous buttons will still provide a seamless experience on the tabs control.
-Small restructuring allows for the tabs-container component to allocate the `after-tabpanel` footer.
+Small restructuring allows for the tabs-container component to allocate a footer to show after the tabpanel.
+The key difference is that of the `div.segmented-controls` taking on the `role=tablist` and `aria-orientation` attributes.
+This restructuring provides the grid responsiveness without buttons next to the control-list.

 ```html
 <tab-container data-segmented-controls-container>